CrispenGari/emotionAI/README.md

 1. Given a text be able to predict the emotions in the text
 2. Given an audio be able to predict the emotions in the audio
-3. Given a facial image be able to predict the expression based on the human face.

 ### Oral emotions